ssvlabs/gitbook-docs/docs/based-applications/learn/based-applications/strategy-weights.md

       W_{\text{strategy, validator balance}} = \dfrac{ObligatedBalance[\text{validator balance}][\text{strategy}]}{TotalBAppBalance[\text{validator balance}]}
       $$

-6. **Combine into the Final Weight**: With the per-token weights, the final step is to compute a final weight for the participant using a **combination function**.
+### 6. **Combine into the Final Weight**
+With the per-token weights, the final step is to compute a final weight for the participant using a **combination function**.
 Such function is defined by the bApp and can be tailored to its specific needs.
 Traditional examples include the arithmetic mean, geometric mean, and harmonic mean.

 **Example**: Let's consider a bApp that uses tokens $A$ and $B$, and considers $A$ to be twice as important as $B$.
 Then, it could use the following weighted harmonic mean as its combination function:
 $$